andreimita/covid-19-rt-romania/README.md

 # covid-19-rt-romania #

 Jupyter Notebooks for estimating COVID-19's Rt in Real-Time for counties, NUTS 3 (*județe*), in Romania and countries around the world.
 Based on the notebook published by Kevin Systrom for US.
-Original notebook available here: https://github.com/k-sys/covid-19
+Original notebook available [here](https://github.com/k-sys/covid-19).

+**Realtime R0 - Original.ipynb**
+Original notebook created by [Kevin Systom](https://github.com/k-sys/covid-19)

+**Realtime R0 - Romania.ipynb**
+Updated notebook to work with data for counties in Romania.

+**Realtime R0 - Global v1.ipynb**
+A version of the original notebook updated by [Nico Weiner](https://github.com/NicoWeiner/covid-19) to work with country level data.
+Country data obtained from: https://ourworldindata.org

+**Realtime R0 - Global v2.ipynb**
+Another version of the original notebook updated by [Ashutosh Sanzgiri](https://github.com/sanzgiri/covid-19/) also to work with country level data.
+Country data obtained from: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data

 **data/ro_data_latest.csv**
 Extracted and processed data for Romania from [https://datelazi.ro](https://datelazi.ro)  to be used with ```Realtime R0 - Romania.ipynb```